Laged/nix-ts-map/README.md

    ```bash
    # Copy the example environment file
    cp .env.example .env

    # Edit .env and fill in your values (see OpenSky API section below)
    ```

+   The orchestration commands (`nix run` / `process-compose up`) now source `.env` through `scripts/with-dotenv.sh`, so you only need to maintain the values in that single file.

 5. **Generate hex polyfill files (optional):**
    ```bash